cmu-phil/Spectral/Notes/lessons.md

 - Type class inference for equivalences doesn't really work in Lean, since it recognizes that `f ∘ id` is definitionally `f`, hence it can always apply `is_equiv_compose` and get trapped in a loop.
 - Coercions should all be defined *immediately* after defining a structure, *before* declaring any instances.
 This is because the coercion graph is updated after each declared coercion.
+- When you have a functor in two arguments (`→`, `×`, `Π`, `Σ`, pointed versions of these, `=`, `∧`, `∨`, and so on), the functoriality should be stated in both arguments at once, and the special cases where only one argument changes should be a special case of that one.
+This makes it easier to prove properties about the functorial action, because you only have to do work once (although that work is sometimes twice as much, but sometimes much less).
+We haven't always done this, because it's sometimes easier to define a special case first (even though later you probably still have to define the general case).
+Note that for `=` this gives square filling as primitive, instead of concatenation (which can be seen as functoriality in the second argument), and Dan Licata argued for that as primitive instead of concatenation.
+On the other hand, the definition of the more general functor might be more complicated, in which case definitional reduction won't be as nice